abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 ## Const, let, and var

+Declaring `var` can be problematic because it can bubble up in scope (see the scoping sections of this tutorial).
+Some engineers may say "var is global."
+While that's a simplistic way of looking at it, let's move forward with that assumption and discuss const and let for variabe declaration.

 > There are several languages in which `let` is similar to `const`.
 We can also consider the JS `Object.freeze` for immutability.